gmmorris/meze/docs/componentization.md

 **Complex dependency chains reducing our ability to make atomic pieces of code** We often find it hard to make truly atomic pieces of code as they have an inherent *need* for a piece of data or operation that is the concern of another piece of the code.
-Dependency will always exist in a complex systems, but in lieu of unified way of decoupling the dependency from its definition, you end up with strong cohesion between multiple components.
-This makes it extremly hard to test one component without having to build complex mocking mechanisms which are often coupled to the dependency's implementation, leading to frequent breakage and difficult maintainance as dependencies change over time.
+Dependency will always exist in a complex systems, but in lieu of a unified way of decoupling the dependency from its definition, you end up with strong cohesion between multiple components.
+This makes it extremely hard to test one component without having to build complex mocking mechanisms.
+These mechanism will often end up coupled to the dependency’s implementation, leading to frequent breakage and difficult maintenance as dependencies change over time.

 **Trying to predict the future**
 By far the biggest culprit for the dank code smell is a habit developers have of trying to predict how their code will be used instead of focusing on what is needed.
 This can lead to many problematic implementations, but most of all it leads to over engineering of solutions, which often leads to code that is very hard to *delete* later.